Gafulford

-Gafulford (alternatively Gafulforda, Gafolforda or Gavelford) is the site of a battle in South West England known from the first entry in the Anglo-Saxon Chronicle for 823 AD (usually corrected to 825 AD): "Her waes Weala gefeoht Defna aet Gafulford".
+Gafulford (alternatively Gafulforda, Gafolforda or Gavelford) is the site of a battle in South West England known from the first entry in the Anglo-Saxon Chronicle for 823 AD (usually corrected to 825 AD): "Her wæs Weala gefeoht Defna æt Gafulford".
 A translation is: "there was a fight between the Weala and the Defna at Gafulford".

 The whereabouts of Gafulford is not known today, though it is generally assumed to be in the west of Devon or the east of Cornwall.
 Of the several locations that have been proposed, Camelford in Cornwall and Galford near Lew Trenchard in West Devon have had the widest acceptance.

 Historical setting

-The battle at Gafulford was one of a series of encounters between the Cornish (Wealas) and the Saxons (here called Defnas) that took place during the westward expansion of the Saxons under King Egbert, ruler of Wessex from 802 to 839 AD.
+The battle at Gafulford was one of a series of encounters between the Cornish (Wealas) and (possibly) the Saxons (here called Defnas, although technically this translates only as the people of Devon) that took place during the westward expansion of the Saxons under King Egbert, ruler of Wessex from 802 to 839 AD.
 It is known, on the basis of charters that he signed, that Egbert was at Crediton on 19 August 825, and he was in Southampton by 26 December 825.
 Not long afterwards he went on to defeat the Mercians at the Battle of Ellandun.